m13253/JKSN/README.md

     0xc8: an unlimited number of items is followed, with a terminating 0xa0

 The use of lengthless array is discouraged, since it reduces the robustness and burdens the JKSN decoder.

+#### Delta encoded integers:

+An Integer is followed after `0xdb` `0xdc` `0xdd` `0xde` `0xdf`, representing an integer that is larger than the previous occurred integer by n.

+    0xd0: represents the same previous occurred integer 0xdn (where 1<=n<=5): represents an integer that is larger than the previous occurred integer by n 0xdn (where 6<=n<=a): represents an integer that is larger than the previous occurred integer by n-11
+    0xdb: a signed 32-bit integer is followed
+    0xdc: a signed 16-bit integer is followed
+    0xdd: a signed 8-bit integer is followed
+    0xde: a negative variable length integer is followed
+    0xdf: a positive variable length integer is followed

 #### Checksums: